 309 W. Main St. Merced CA. 209-383-1200 or Marc Alvira @ 209-658-3852

-Jam at the Queen Bean Coffee House from 7:00-9:00 pm 2nd and 4th Tuesday of the month sponsored by Rainy 1126 14th Street.
+Jam at the Queen Bean Coffee House from 7:00-9:00 pm every Tuesday EXCEPT the first of the month.
+Hosted by Rainy...
+1126 14th Street.

 The Irish Jam at the Jack Douglass Saloon in Columbia (209) 532-1885 Every 2nd Sunday from 2-6 pm This will be moving to Columbia Kate’s During the summer.
 Starts in May

 Don't miss the next jam, the first and third Sundays at 2 p.m.
 Red Caboose is awesome, great room to play in, comfy chairs and the food and drink is terrific.
 Make sure to patronize them as a way of thanking them for the hospitality shown to the jammers.
 Bring you sense of fun, your latest greatest song and the energy to keep up!

 The Hanger BBQ 2343 W 324342 S, Merced Air Center, CA They have a variety of live music Wednesday, Friday, and Saturday nights.
 From rock to bluegrass.
 A very popular place among Mercedians.

 Sonora Contra Dance at the Aronos Women’s Research Club in Sonora, third Saturday of the month.
 Contra Dancing and traditional Square Dancing in the old time country dance tradition.
 A caller will give a short instruction before the dance and call the dance to live Oldtime String Band music.
 Callers will be

 Wayne and Sue.
 Musicians will be The Oldtime String Skinners and Associates.
 Music and dancing start at 7:30 and there will be a potluck at 6:30 if you would like to come early.
 For more info: www.squaredancer8.wordpress.com

 The Coffee Bandits Cafe Is there a show on the books right